akveo/nebular/docs/articles/nebular-themes-tutorial-hot-reload.md

 your page should look like this:
 ![image](assets/images/articles/dark-theme.png)

-2) To register themes which will be accessible to hot reload to `src/themes.scss` add following line:
+2) To register themes which will be accessible to hot reload add following line to `src/themes.scss`:
 ```scss
 @import '~@nebular/theme/styles/theming';
 @import '~@nebular/theme/styles/themes/default';